ruiruigaoh/uspto_EDA/README.md

 * **Focus on emerging trends, but balance novelty with patentability:** The data suggests a shift in focus from traditional drug and chemical patents to emerging areas like data science.
 Consider aligning R&D strategy with these emerging fields, but **also be mindful of the potentially longer processing times** associated with emerging technologies, especially those related to natural phenomena (DNA, living organisms) or abstract concepts (AI, software).
 * **Expect longer processing times for complex inventions:** Patents related to certain technologies may face longer approval times due to legal restrictions and increased examiner scrutiny -- plan accordingly for these delays.
 * **Stay informed about legal changes:** Monitor upcoming changes in patent law, which can potentially impact processing times by creating a spike in filings.
 * **Consider examiner difficulty:** Research the assigned examiner's "difficulty" ranking and use regression analysis to potentially estimate a processing time.
-Conduct more in-depth analysis to investigate potential factors that are associated with faster processing times even for examiners with very high difficulty rankings, and use findings to guide patent prosecution strategies.
+Conduct more in-depth analysis to investigate potential factors that are associated with faster processing times even for examiners with very high difficulty rankings, and use these findings to guide patent prosecution strategies.